 Business Valuation is one of the most important phases in the purchase, sale, or maintenance protocols in managing a small business.
 A mistake often made by business owners is relying on personal valuation figures of their businesses.
 Personal valuations tend to be skewed by emotional metaphysical attributes like “elbow grease” and “tender love and care.”
-The skilled Business & Corporate Law team at Antonoplos & Associates can help you navigate the delicate field of business valuation to achieve an optimal result.
+The skilled Business & Corporate Law team at Antonoplos & Associates can help you navigate the delicate field of business valuation disputes to achieve an optimal result.

 Approaches To Business Valuation:

 - Asset Approach: Takes the market value of the assets and liabilities, can also take items such as goodwill into account.
 This is the most commonly used approach.

-- Market Approach: Compares a business to recent sale prices of similar companies in same or similar industries, locations and conditions (company size, etc.).
+- Market Approach: Compares a business to recent sale prices of similar companies in the same or similar industries, locations, and conditions (company size, etc.).